Linda Perry: 2000–2013: production and songwriting

-Perry announced on her Facebook and Twitter profiles in June that she was "going to make an album" with her new band Deep Dark Robot, which she founded with Tony Tornay.
+In June 2010, Perry announced on her Facebook and Twitter profiles that she was "going to make an album" with her new band Deep Dark Robot, which she founded with Tony Tornay.
 The album, 8 Songs About a Girl, was promoted with the single "Won't You Be My Girl?"
 Perry imagined the name Deep Dark Robot as part of an ad-libbed song lyric—"deep dark robot falling in love"—and decided to hang onto the name for her next musical project.
 The band released the album in March 2011 and began touring.

-Perry also worked with Rivers Cuomo and Weezer on their song "Brave New World".

-In 2010 and 2011, Perry, along with Fox Entertainment Group, was the Presenting Sponsor of the Los Angeles talent show STARFEST, benefiting the L.A.C.E.R.
-Afterschool Programs.